JonmarCorpuz/SecondBrain/Kubernetes/Kubernetes Cluster.md

 A Node pool is a set of Nodes in a Kubernetes cluster that have the same configuration

 * All Nodes are in the same Node pool by default after a Kubernetes cluster is created (You can add more Nodes and Node pools after the cluster has been created)
 * Useful if you want to group Nodes with similar features
+* The number of Nodes specified in the Node pool for a regional cluster will be the number of nodes for each zone the pool is in